 One benefit of individual supplies is learning how to be responsible and accountable for your belongings.
 Since they won’t be sharing markers with their friends, it will (likely) be their fault should a marker cap go missing.
 After losing the “pretty” marker colors, maybe they will learn to be more thoughtful will their supplies.
 That’s called real-life consequences!

 As far as keeping your students organized, that’s going to have to be up to them!
 You model organization routines and expectations for staying organized and they will follow suit.

-Classroom Jobs are a great way to have students involved in the process of keeping the classroom organized.
+This list of 11 Classroom Jobs for Social Distancing is a great place to start.
+Classroom Jobs are a way to have students involved in the process of keeping the classroom organized.
 I think jobs can still be utilized this year.
 Collecting papers from other students, and then the paper collector immediately washing their hands, shouldn’t be a huge problem.